-In this Go Barcelona Pass review, we’ll see what the card includes, consider how much it costs, and uncover whether it’s worth it for you.
-Enjoy!
+In this Go City: Barcelona All-Inclusive Pass options review, we explore what the card includes, consider how much it costs, and discover whether it’s worth it for you.

 Our family visited Barcelona a few years ago, and you can count us impressed.
 The city’s relaxed atmosphere and contemporary feel stand in contrast to many of the “older” feeling destinations we’ve visited in Europe.

 For me, the biggest takeaway was absorbing Antoni Gaudi’s whimsical architecture scattered throughout the city.
 It’s something you won’t find anywhere else, and it gives Barcelona a decidedly different vibe from the rest of the continent.

 As with many major cities, Barcelona offers a sightseeing pass that can help you save both time and money.
 I happen to love most of these passes, but not all of them are right for every traveler.
 Today, we’ll take a look at the Go City: Barcelona All-Inclusive Pass to see if it’s the right fit for your travel plans.